dr-richard-barker/Microbiome_of_seedlings_in_space/README.md

 **Similarities and differences in methods GeneLab Metadata mining reveals similarities between these studies** GeneLab Data System (GLDS) Identifiers enable tracking of specific datasets within a larger repository.
 These identifiers, such as GLDS-37, GLDS-38, GLDS-120, GLDS-218, GLDS-321,  etc., are crucial for cross-referencing and detailed analysis of the spaceflight experiments involving Arabidopsis thaliana.
-By cataloging experiments in this manner, the GeneLab researchers enabled efficient access allowing comparison of different studies and enhancing our understanding of plant responses to spaceflight conditions.
+By cataloguing experiments in this manner, the GeneLab researchers enabled efficient access allowing comparison of different studies and enhancing our understanding of plant responses to spaceflight conditions.

 **A. Key Similarities between studies:** These studies were selected as they have several key methodologies and conditions that are conserved that is the use of agar nutrient gels in petri dishes to be used as the primary source of moisture and nutrients.
 The use of BRIC hardware has allowed the assessment of a range of ecotypes and genotypes on Phytagel plates in Petri dish fixation units (PDFU).
 The BRIC hardware has been used as its specialized PDFU growth chambers provide a controlled dark environment for plant growth in orbit.
 There is a notable uniformity in the short-duration nature of these studies, with plants being harvested in their nascent stages, providing insights into early growth dynamics.
 The addition of light in GLDS-120, allows comparison of plants that undergo photomorphogenesis in perpetual light to those that undergo skotomorphogensis in complete darkness, which is another pivotal aspect as this enables oxygen production via photosynthesis.
 The selection of this variation is not arbitrary but deliberate, aimed at unravelling the intricate effects of light on plant growth, development and morphogenesis.
 The choice of ecotypes/genotypes in these studies is not diverse but rather concentrated on specific, well-characterized strains such as Col-0, WS-0, and mutant variations of Col. This choice indicates a preference for using genetically familiar and extensively studied plant lines, facilitating comparative analysis and consistency in results.
 Lastly, there's a discernible emphasis on studying specific plant tissues, primarily roots, shoots and etiolated seedlings.
 This focus is indicative of a keen interest in understanding how different environmental stimuli influence the early stages of root and seedling development, crucial for comprehending the broader aspects of plant growth and adaptability.